8:30am - 5:00pm

 Alexander Disease (ALX)

 Alexander disease can be very difficult to live with.
 In fact, most people with the condition don’t live past childhood.
 Anyone who has the condition or the responsibility of caring for a loved one with it should learn about how to get disability benefits through the Social Security Administration.
 For people with Alexander disease, going to work is usually impossible for those who live through childhood into adulthood.
 Thankfully, the Social Security Administration has programs available for those who have this disease.
-Finding the benefits that are necessary to pay bills is a lot easier for those who seek help with Osterhout Berger Disability Law.
+Finding the benefits that are necessary to pay bills is a lot easier for those who seek help with Osterhout Berger Daley.

 What Is Alexander Disease?